luontola/cqrs-hotel/README.md

 ## Running

-You must have installed Java 8, Maven 3.2.5, Node.js 6.8.0, Yarn 1.0, Docker 1.12 or higher versions of those.
-The project can be built with the `./build.sh` script.
-Below are the commands for developing this project.
+The easiest way to run this project is to use [Docker](https://www.docker.com/community-edition).

+Start the application

+    docker-compose pull
+    docker-compose up -d

+The application will run at http://localhost:8080/

+View application logs (in `--follow` mode)

+    docker-compose logs -f api

+Stop the application

+    docker-compose stop

+Stop the application and remove all data

+    docker-compose down

+## Developing

+To develop this project, you must have installed recent versions of [Java (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/), [Maven](https://maven.apache.org/), [Node.js](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Docker](https://www.docker.com/community-edition).
+You can do a clean build with the `./build.sh` script.
+You can run this project's components individually with the following commands.

-Start the database:
+Start the database

     docker-compose up -d db

-Start the application:
+Start the API backend (without an IDE)

     mvn spring-boot:run

-Start the web frontend:
+Start the web frontend (with live reloading)

     yarn install
     yarn start